-In the opinion of the Directors of the Company, in light of the measures taken to date, together with expected results of other measures, the Group and the Company will have sufficient working capital to finance their operations and remain as a going concern in the foreseeable future.
-Accordingly, notwithstanding that the Group had incurred a loss of €20.1m for the financial year ended 31 December 2011 (2010: €34.2m), the Directors of the Company are of the opinion that it is appropriate to prepare the consolidated financial statements of the Group, the statement of financial position and statement of changes in equity of the Company for the year ended 31 December 2011 on a going concern basis.
+In the opinion of the Directors of the Company, the Group and the Company will have sufficient working capital to finance their operations and remain as a going concern in the foreseeable future.
+Accordingly, notwithstanding that the Group had incurred a loss of €29.8m for the financial year ended 31 December 2012 (2011: €20.1m), the Directors of the Company are of the opinion that it is appropriate to prepare the consolidated financial statements of the Group, the statement of financial position and statement of changes in equity of the Company for the year ended 31 December 2012 on a going concern basis.